threefoldtech/info_grid/src/playground/home.md

-<h1> TF Playground </h1>
+<h1> ThreeFold Playground </h1>

-Welcome to the ThreeFold Playground Manual, your portal to a user-friendly and immersive experience in deploying solutions on the TFGrid.
+Welcome to the *Playground* section of the ThreeFold Manual, your portal to a user-friendly and immersive experience in deploying solutions on the TFGrid!

 The ThreeFold Playground is a revolutionary platform that simplifies the deployment process, allowing users to effortlessly interact with the TFGrid using intuitive web components known as weblets.

 ## What is the ThreeFold Playground?